 Step‑by‑Step Food Noise Tracking Process

 Tracking food noise fills the gap between a weight log and a calendar reminder.
 Practical guides recommend logging appetite intensity, meal timing, and emotional state to spot triggers (SoWell – Food Logging GLP‑1 Guide).
 Short daily notes make patterns easier to spot between doses.
-This approach aligns with brief symptom logs used in GLP‑1 self‑tracking resources (Snaq AI – Appetite Changes on GLP‑1).
+This approach matches brief symptom logs used in GLP‑1 self‑tracking resources (Snaq AI – Appetite Changes on GLP‑1).

 Quick Checklist & Next Steps